 The unaudited condensed consolidated interim financial statements of the REIT are prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting", as issued by the International Accounting Standards Board ("IASB").
 These unaudited condensed consolidated interim financial statements should be read in conjunction with the REIT's 2015 audited annual consolidated financial statements and the accompanying notes.
-These condensed consolidated interim financial statements prepared in accordance with International Financial Reporting Standards ("IFRS").
+These condensed consolidated interim financial statements do not include all the information required for full financial statements prepared in accordance with International Financial Reporting Standards ("IFRS").

-These condensed consolidated interim financial statements were approved by the Board of Trustees of the REIT (the "Board") and authorized for issuance on May 12, 2016.
+These condensed consolidated interim financial statements were approved by the Board of Trustees of the REIT (the "Board") and authorized for issuance on August 8, 2016.